A riverside settlement of ancient origin that was overwhelmed by suburban development after the coming of the railways

 Odeon Parade is a conversion of Isleworth Studios (formerly the Odeon cinema) into 36 apartments.
-Isleworth is the home of the massively redeveloped West Middlesex University Hospital and – on the Osterley border at the top of the map below – of Sky TV.
+Isleworth is the home of the massively redeveloped West Middlesex University Hospital and – on the Osterley border, beyond the top of the map below – of Sky TV.

 Shown in the photograph at the top,* Isleworth riverside is designated both a conservation area (which extends to include Syon Park) and a ‘viewpoint in all directions’, offering sights that include Isleworth Ait, Richmond Old Deer Park and Kew Observatory.

 The Isleworth Mona Lisa is an alternative version of the world’s most famous work of art, discovered in Somerset c.1913 by Hugh Blaker, who bought it and took it to his studio and gallery in Church Street.
 The painting’s present owners call it the Earlier Mona Lisa.